microsoft/vscode-proxy-agent/.devcontainer/basic-auth-test/README.md

 - To check that Electron's network stack for basic auth proxies is working, search for and install an extension from the Extensions view.
 - Use `yarn proxy-1:passwd <new password>` and `yarn proxy-2:passwd <new password>` in the dev container to update passwords.
 - Check that the 'Remember my credentials' option in the credentials dialog works as expected.
+	- Note that credentials are always remembered until VS Code is restarted (not just reloaded).
+If you did not check the 'Remember my credentials' option, you will be asked again after restarting VS Code.